0xDBFB7/covidinator/documents/notes/Microwave.md

 Use permeable sponge or something for acetone toner transfer.

 Looks like this describes the optical hetrodyning technique: https://onlinelibrary.wiley.com/doi/abs/10.1002/bem.2250040104

 Seems like opinion is divided on DNA having resonance modes.
 These guys https://onlinelibrary.wiley.com/doi/abs/10.1002/bip.360330114 say there's no resonance modes, the other says there's a significant mode.

 "1400 and below" describes using Cu2O, copper (i) oxide, not CuO.
 Similar melting and boiling points.

 Remember to record the Alumina particle size.

+Rotate polarization chirp (not circular, just rotating linear) to centrifugally destroy once dipole set up - rotating dipole

+(3.22144550674e-16 grams ((100 nanometers*pi/(1/(50 MHz)))^2) / (50 nanometers)) to nanonewtons - 1.5 nN!
+That'll work a treat!

+How do we make this specific to viruses, and not DNA or anything?

+Ah, this is called "centrifugal dissociation" - can we see this signal in the output, perhaps?

+Spinning the dipole would only involve modulating the amplitude of each of the four quadrants.

+Or even just a single kick, fast enough that nothing bigger can be affected.
+What's the angular momentum, and what's the torque exerted by the dipole?

+a dipole can readily be induced in DNA.

+The electric field magnitude for circularly polarized will probably be ~1.41x - yep, it is.

+"ICH Guidelines S1A, S1B and S1C on carcinogenicity testing"